 * Governmental Law/Regulation Change Impacting Operations

-publically traded entities record these unusual occurrences as extraordinary activity after ordinary profit and before taxes and final net profit.
+Publicly traded entities record these unusual occurrences as extraordinary activity after ordinary profit and before taxes and final net profit.
 Most extraordinary items are losses greatly reducing net profit.
-So although net profit may be stated correctly it doesn’t mean that the value reflects ongoing regular profit as a novice reader may believe.
+Although net profit may be stated correctly it doesn’t mean that the value reflects ongoing regular profit as a novice reader may believe.

 Net Sales $23,280,710